-Meanwhile, the Galaxy Watch 4 will be the first smartwatch sporting Wear, the evolution of Google’s Wear OS that absorbs Tizen and introduces some of Fitbit’s health tracking features.
-If Wear truly offers the best of all three platforms and lives up to its promise of expanded developer tools, it could be the most convincing Apple Watch rival to date.
+If Wear plus One UI Watch lives up to its promises, it could make for the most convincing Apple Watch rival to date.
 See our Wear OS vs. watchOS face-off for more on how the two softwares stack up.

 Apple Watch 7 vs. Samsung Galaxy Watch 4: Battery life

-The new Wear software could also bring improvements to the next Galaxy Watch’s battery life.
 Based on our usage, we found the Galaxy Watch 3 lasted just over a day with the always-on display and frequent activity tracking.
-The Fitbit Sense, by comparison, lasts an epic six days, so it would be great if the Galaxy Watch 4 gains some battery life back.
-The original lasted 4-to-5 days.
+It seems like the Galaxy Watch 4 lasts about the same length of time.

 Apple Watch 7 vs. Samsung Galaxy Watch 4: Outlook

-In a couple of months, this Apple Watch 7 vs. Samsung Galaxy Watch 4 could have a clear winner.
+In a few weeks, this Apple Watch 7 vs. Samsung Galaxy Watch 4 could have a clear winner.
 Usually, the Apple Watch is the top choice for iPhone users, while the Galaxy Watch 4 is the top choice for Android users.
-But now that Samsung has teamed up with Google, it could appeal to existing Fitbit customers, too.
+But now that Samsung has teamed up with Google, it could pull from Fitbit's fanbase, too.